Safari Journal – Memories beyond pictures and videos of your African Safari

 A Safari Journal keeps the time-honored traditions of explorers, discoverers, and adventurers alive.

-Visitors in Uganda have the rare chance to spend time with the Gentle Giants of the Forest, the Mountain Gorillas.
-Memories are not just about wildlife, primates, birds, plants, trees, and fantastic scenery.
-It is about the people you meet, the children you meet.
+In Uganda, visitors have the unique opportunity to spend time with the Gentle Giants of the Forest, the majestic Mountain Gorillas.
+Yet, the essence of your journey extends beyond the wildlife, primates, birds, and breathtaking landscapes.
+It’s also about the incredible people you encounter along the way.

 Tips on Keeping an African Safari Journal of Your Time in Uganda